 Snorkeling Devil’s Den In Florida

-Perhaps the most captivating view of all is the karst window – the opening above the cave allows the sun to shine through.
+Perhaps the most captivating view is the karst window – the opening above the cave allows the sun to shine through.
 It is covered in moss, which dangles down, giving the cave an overgrown menacing look, but it’s fitting.
 We spent about an hour taking in the beauty of both before we decided to ascend.

 SCUBA Diving Devil’s Den In Florida